 Andy Celley: Storytelling & Tony Cibotti: Singing holiday favorites

-So glad that I ventured out to this event it was a wonderful intimate event, and I’m so glad that I did.
+I ventured out on a very cold winter evening to this wonderful intimate event, and I’m so glad that I did.
 I connected especially to Mary Buchinger’s nature themed works and Ruth Chad’s emotionally charged pieces.
-The other poets shared some great works as well.
-A very worthwhile night of inspiring poets!
+The other poets shared some great words as well.
+A very worthwhile night of inspiring poetry!

 Gentle Giant-acrylic on canvas

-Presentation included these poems: Skin, Beautifully Complex, & Precious Ones
+Presentation by Deana Tavares included these poems-Skin, Beautifully Complex, & Precious Ones

 Keynote speaker: Charles Walker Jr. (introduced by Joseph Borsellino)

-Over 400 people were in attendance for this amazing first ever MLK event in Dedham MA.
+Over 400 people were in attendance for this amazing MLK event in Dedham MA.
 There was a real sense of community within the auditorium that was palpable.
 I left this event feeling hopeful.
 I believe that more events like this one can help to create a sense of community, spread more compassion, and understanding throughout our neighborhoods and towns.

-Some of the organizers of this event include: Alison T. Brill, Jessica Porter, Rali Weaver, Margaret Adams Whitfield, Joe Borsellino, Meg Duncan, & Virginia Hickey
+Some of the organizers of this event include: Alison T. Brill, Jessica Porter, Rali Weaver, Margaret Adams Whitfield

 Photo Credit: Christine Ryan